Strategy Synthesis in POMDPs via Game-Based Abstractions: Introduction

 \section{Introduction}

-Offline motion planning for dynamical systems with uncertainties aims at finding a \emph{strategy} for an agent that ensures certain desired behavior~\cite{howard1960dynamic}.
-Planning scenarios that exhibit stochastic behavior are naturally modeled by Markov decision processes (MDPs).
-An MDP is a non-deterministic model in which the agent chooses to perform an action under full knowledge of the environment it is operating in.
-The outcome of the action is a distribution over the states.
-For many robotic applications, however, information about the current state of the environment is not \emph{observable}~\cite{kaelbling1998planning,thrun2005probabilistic,WongpiromsarnF12}.
-In such scenarios, where the actual state of the environment is not exactly known, the model is a \emph{partially observable Markov decision process} (POMDP).
-By tracking the observations made while it moves, an agent can infer the likelihood of the environment being in a certain state.
+\IEEEPARstart{P}{artially} observable Markov decision processes (POMDPs) are the formalism of choice to model environments where the current state is not perfectly known~\cite{kaelbling1998planning,thrun2005probabilistic,WongpiromsarnF12}.
+They extend Markov decision processes (MDPs), which are non-deterministic models in which an \emph{agent} chooses to perform an action under full knowledge of the environment in which it operates.
+The outcome of that action is a probability distribution over the successor states.
+In contrast, in a POMDP the agent cannot directly assess the state of the system, but has only access to observations.
+By tracking the observations, an agent can infer the likelihood of the environment (and itself) being in a particular state.
 This likelihood is called the \emph{belief state} of the agent.
-Executing an action leads to an update of the belief state because new observations are made.
-The belief state together with an update function form a (possibly infinite) MDP, commonly referred to as the underlying \emph{belief MDP}~\cite{ShaniPK13}.

-As an example, take a scenario where a controllable agent needs to traverse a room while avoiding static obstacles and randomly moving opponents whose positions cannot always be observed by the agent.
-The goal is to determine a strategy for the agent, that (provably) ensures safe traversal with a certain high probability.

-Quantitative verification techniques like \emph{probabilistic model checking}~\cite{Kat16} provide comprehensive guarantees on such a strategy.
-For finite MDPs, tools like \prism~\cite{KNP11} or \tool{storm}~\cite{DBLP:journals/corr/DehnertJK016} employ efficient model checking algorithms to asses the probability to reach a certain set of states.
-However, POMDP verification suffers from the large, potentially infinite belief space, and is intractable even for rather small instances.
+Upon executing an action, the agent updates the belief state according to new observations.
+The belief state together with an update function forms a (possibly infinite) MDP, commonly referred to as the underlying \emph{belief MDP}~\cite{ShaniPK13}.
+For finite MDPs, tools like \prism~\cite{KNP11} or \tool{Storm}~\cite{DBLP:conf/cav/DehnertJK017} employ efficient model checking algorithms to assess the probability to reach a certain set of states.
+However, due to the potentially infinite belief space, POMDP verification is in general undecidable~\cite{DBLP:journals/ai/MadaniHC03} and also intractable even for rather small instances, and the synthesis of strategies with any given constraints can become a real challenge.